 The London Borough of Richmond upon Thames is a very special place.
 Even so, there are some improvements we need to make, including better air quality.
 It will be no surprise to you that most of the air pollution in the Borough comes from road traffic.

-On 31st December 2000, following a review and assessment of air quality, the Council declared the whole Borough as a single Air Quality Management Area (AQMA)(pdf, 200KB) for NO2 and PM10.
+On 31 December 2000, following a review and assessment of air quality, we declared the whole Borough as a single Air Quality Management Area (AQMA)(pdf, 200KB) for NO2 and PM10.
 This decision was taken because some areas were predicted to exceed the annual average NO2 and PM10 air quality objectives.
-The Council was then legally obliged to write an 'air quality action plan' within 18 months of designation.
+We were legally obliged to write an 'air quality action plan'.